 Efforts to support regional planning can be made by encouraging long-term, landscape-scale planning and coordination among California Tribes, California Prescribed Burn Associations, California Fire Safe Councils, California Association of Resource Conservation Districts, UC Cooperative Extension, and state agencies to maximize the effectiveness of prescribed grazing.

 As previously discussed in detail in Topics 4–6, regional centers and partnerships may also facilitate shared grazing equipment and infrastructure to reduce individual project costs and logistical barriers.
 Shared and scalable infrastructure can reduce costs and expand access to grazing across multiple properties or entire communities.
 Shared water and fencing systems, as well as mobile or modular infrastructure help facilitate flexible and efficient livestock movement across landscapes.
-The California Grazing Exchange – Connecting livestock producers & those with available cropland or forage to graze is an example of a source that connects contract grazers with available herds and locations open for grazing.
+Match.Graze is an example of a source that connects contract grazers with available herds and locations open for grazing.

-Further efforts include the RMAC’s annual educational series that provides workshops and field tours that delve into a variety of grazing aspects, particularly grazing for fuels management in recent years, and emphasizes the importance of logistics, planning, and collaboration and provides information on funding sources and the development of grazing agreements and grazing management plans (see ).
+Further efforts include the RMAC’s annual educational series that provides workshops and field tours that delve into a variety of grazing aspects, particularly grazing for fuels management in recent years, and emphasizes the importance of logistics, planning, and collaboration and provides information on funding sources and the development of grazing agreements and grazing management plans (see GGE #5 Recommendation b: Education and Outreach).
 Examples of past workshops can be found under the Workshops section on the RMAC’s Livestock Grazing Management Resources webpage.
 The past Fuels and Vegetation Education (FAVE) Program by Swanton Pacific Ranch - Cal Poly, San Luis Obispo provided workshops with educated professionals on wildfire fuel mitigation and vegetation management to accelerate efforts for a more sustainable and fire-resilient California landscape.

 Strengthen Collaboration and Partnerships